oktadev/okta-blog/_source/_posts/2022-06-06-secure-databases-dotnet.md

 </html>
 ```

-Most of the boilerplate layout is fine but it doesn't include a `Login` or `Logout` buttons.
+Most of the boilerplate layout is fine but it doesn't include `Login` or `Logout` buttons.
 You added these to the navbar and displayed the appropriate one based on the user's authentication status.

 Next, replace the `Home\Index.cshtml` code with the following.